mealie-app/docs/README.md

 3. **Expanding Our Food Database for DACH**: Our goal is to deliver a robust food database for DACH (Germany, Austria, and Switzerland) along with the barcode scanner feature.
 This database will be a comprehensive resource for both meal planning and tracking, providing you with a complete nutrition solution.

+## Contact

+At mealie, we believe in working backward from users.
+Your feedback is incredibly valuable to us, and we actively incorporate it into our development process.
+Please feel free to reach out to us via email at [info@mealie.de](mailto:info@mealie.de) with your questions, inquiries, or ideas.
+We look forward to hearing from you!